Welcome to the wonderfully creative subject of art and design

 The impact of art and design at West Rainton

-Our broad and balanced art and design curriculum stimulates creativity and promotes the ongoing developing imagination of all of our pupils.
+Our broad and balanced art and design curriculum stimulates creativity and promotes the ongoing developing imagination and self-expression of all of our pupils.
 It provides a variety of sensory experiences and a special way of understanding and responding to the world.
 It enables children to communicate what they see, feel and think through the use of colour, texture, form, pattern and different materials and processes.
 They learn to make informed judgements and aesthetic and practical decisions.
 They explore ideas and meanings through the work of artists and designers.
 Through learning about the roles and functions of art, they can explore the impact it has had on contemporary life and that of different times and cultures.
-Our ultimate goal, in the teaching of art and design, is to nurture an appreciation and enjoyment of the visual arts in order to enrich our pupils lives.
+Our ultimate goal, in the teaching of art and design, is to nurture an appreciation and enjoyment of the visual arts in order to enrich our pupils’ lives.